naiymu/nhentai-konnichiwa/README.md

 </p>

 ## Description
+>:warning: Mirrors probably won't work now.
+I'll see what I can do but don't expect it to be fixed because it's Cloudflare

 Userscript to download galleries from NHentai.
 It has features to be used with [konnichiwa](https://github.com/naiymu/konnichiwa).
 NHentai started using Cloudflare protection and now you can't reliably download hentai with the